SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 You can use :code:`ext.get_data?` for documentation.

-We can also delete an extension
+We can also delete an extension:

 .. code-block:: python